cychann/Frontend-Menter/README.md

-## Projects With HTML, CSS, Javascript
+## Mini Projects With HTML, CSS, Javascript

 | No  | Project Name                  | Site                                             |
 | --- | ----------------------------- | ------------------------------------------------ |